dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

 **less**

-* it prints content of file in an interactive UI way
+* it prints the content of file in an interactive UI way

 `less <filename>`